 While product disposal didn’t use to be a big deal in any industry, customers and companies alike are striving for a more eco-friendly disposal.
 But some companies are boosting their sales by making their product more disposable more often.
-Microsoft Word, for instance, needs updates if you want to user the latest features and fix bugs that have been identified by users.
+Microsoft Word, for instance, needs updates if you want to use the latest features and fix bugs.

 “Why do you think companies are always upgrading their products?
 If you buy a phone today, in a few months you’ll want a brand new one because it has a feature that you want or need.
-They are creating needs by disposing of old versions – not technically, because you can still use them, but by making the old versions seem less amazing than the new ones,” says Sally Weinstein, author at Researchpapersuk.
+They are creating needs by disposing of old versions.
+Not technically, because you can still use them, but by making the old versions seem less amazing than the new ones.”.
+Sally Weinstein, author at Researchpapersuk.

 Here are some amazing behavioural secrets that you should know about:

 - People make purchasing decisions based on emotions and then they rationalize it later.

 - People need to interact with the product before they buy it, but in an emotional way in order to store it in their long-term memory.
 This is the basis of a relationship.

 - People commonly lie to researchers.
 Not intentionally, but because they want to look better on paper.
 For instance, lying about alcohol consumption.